A glowing mushroom installation at Lightscape.

 Melbourne Editor

-Just a scenic two-hour drive from Hobart, Tassie's major winter light festival, Bicheno Beams, lights up the cruisy east-coast town with three weeks of technicolour family-friendly festivities.
-Rug up in your winter woollies, bring a thermos of hot chocolate and settle in for the dazzling light display, with two free laser light shows alternating each night.
+Just a scenic two-hour drive from Hobart, Tassie's major winter light festival, Bicheno Beams, lights up the cruisy east-coast town with four weeks of technicolour family-friendly festivities.
+Rug up in your winter woollies, bring a thermos of hot chocolate and settle in for the dazzling light display, with the free annual laser light show commencing at 6.30pm every night.

 Melissa Woodley